logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 .. _view-data-extract:

-How to download an organsiation's data
+How to download an organisation's data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can extract a PHN's or provider organisation's PMHC MDS data by completing